gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The search lasted an hour.
 It would have been half that, but no one wanted to be the first to give up.
-There was nowhere for Fraederiq to be---no lonely trees, no outcroppings, nothing.
+There was nowhere for Fraederiq to be—no lonely trees, no outcroppings, nothing.
 "I'm sorry," the bosun said quietly to Gaeston, squeezing his shoulder as Vurt had done.
 Dry-eyed, Fraederiq's father slung his ropes over his shoulder and walked slowly up Slip Street to his empty home.
 He didn't look at